jreyesr/steampipe-plugin-postgres/docs/index.md

 }
 ```

 Uncomment and edit the `connection_string` parameter as described in the previous section.
+Alternatively, provide the `DATABASE_URL` envvar.

 If the tables that you wish to expose don't live in the `public` schema on the remote DB, also uncomment and edit the `schema` parameter.
 If you don't provide it, it'll default to `public`.